Inclusive education – Government action

-- In July 2020, the UK Government re-announced that over 3,000 extra school places were to be created in special free schools for pupils with the most complex needs in England.
+- In July 2020, following previous commitments, the UK Government re-announced that over 3,000 extra school places were to be created in special free schools for pupils with complex needs.

-- In July 2020, the Department for Education (DfE) commissioned Ofsted and the Care Quality Commission to visit local areas to help improve their Special Educational Needs and Disability (SEND) systems in England following the coronavirus pandemic, in addition to the current SEND inspection cycle.
+- In July 2020, the Department for Education (DfE) commissioned Ofsted and the Care Quality Commission (CQC) to visit areas of England to help improve their SEND systems following the coronavirus (COVID-19) pandemic, in addition to the current SEND inspection cycle.

-- In September 2019, the UK Government announced a major review to improve support for children with SEND in England, which has since been delayed by the pandemic.
+- In September 2019, the UK Government announced a major review to improve support for children with SEND in England, which has since been delayed.

 Welsh Government actions

 Education policy is devolved to the Welsh Government.

 - In response to the coronavirus (COVID-19) pandemic, schools in Wales closed and reopened several times between March 2020 and April 2021.
 They remained open for vulnerable children, including learners with additional learning needs (ALN).

 - In February 2021, the Welsh Government announced that the implementation plan for the Additional Learning Needs and Education Tribunal (Wales) Act 2018 would commence in September 2021, after implementation was previously delayed.
 The plan will initially benefit children with ALN in a limited number of nurseries and schools, and children who are detained.